GEOMORPH – Everything Changes When Mathematics Meets Art

 Applications for these new geometries might be off-planet dwellings, new nano-structures, more energy efficient architectures, or new art and design forms.

-3. 3D Structures Based on Dynamic Sphere Geometry Lattices.
+3. 3D Structures Based on Dynamic Close-Packing Sphere Lattices.
 Of the other three-dimensional structures that will be exhibited some are based on lattice structures generated by the Dynamic Sphere Geometry I developed in the late sixties.
 See an example of a sphere lattice structure, below left, based on a phi sphere packing.
 Press the image, below center to see an article (PDF) about Nancy Stetson’s art studio in Boulder, Colorado, that uses one of the close packing sphere groups generated by the Dynamic Sphere Geometry.
 The inner dome is based on a unique close packing of spheres, of whole number values, that focuses sound in unique ways to enhance perception.
 The original design also featured colored blinds to change the color of the light filtering into the room.
 The image, below right, shows one way in which lattices can be derived from close packing spheres.

 5. Animations of images seen in Altair and Images designs.
 For examples of extracts from animations please see Posts.